LookWisely/project-one-ux-tooling/README.md

 The aim was to create a very clean and minimalistic design highlighting the UI elements and improving the user experience.

-A) Scroll-spy
+### A) Scroll-spy
 The idea was to have an icon/bullet representation of the scrollspy where the bullets be highlighted when a particular section is in view or when hovered upon.
 Also directing the user to the desired chapter by having them click on the bullets.

-B) Carousel
+### B) Carousel
 A carousel that gives an illustrated overview of what the story is about.
 Allowing users to flip through the images would provide them with a context to what they are about to read.

-C) Content reveal
+### C) Content reveal
 The user reaches the end of the story only to realise that there is more to it.
-Basically misleading the user to believe that they are done reading the story (which is not the case) and adding a form of graphical element/interesting loading animation while they wait fo the remaining chapters to be revealed.
+Basically misleading the user to believe that they are done reading the story (which is not the case) and adding a form of graphical element/interesting loading animation while they wait for the remaining chapters to be revealed.

-Prototyping the idea:
+### Prototyping the idea:
 1. Mobile view (scroll and click to view): https://xd.adobe.com/view/9d509be6-dc3b-493e-54cb-b04c30284947-eb61/screen/c554307e-dfc1-48f1-b2f8-b309a0fa8596/iPhone-X-XS-5